mx601595686/post-stream/README.md

 ##### `send(title: string, data: stream.Readable | stream.Duplex): Promise<void>;`

 Send a stream`s data to stream.
-You can only pass one stream as first argument.
+You can only pass one stream as second argument.
 Other arguments will be ignore.
 Receiver side will receive a buffer, data comes from the send stream.
 This function will return a promise object.

 ```javascript
 const ps = new PostStream({readable, writable});